 by The People’s Minister of Information JR Valrey

-With the Sonoma and Napa Valley only an hour away from the big cities, Northern Cali is known for its exquisite wineries that are ranked, because of their texture and taste, right up there with the great wineries of France and Spain.
+With the Sonoma and Napa Valley only an hour away from the big cities, Northern Cali is known for its exquisite wineries that are ranked, because of their texture and taste, right up there with the great wineries of France and Spain, they serve their wines in coolers at the right wine serving temperature, and their taste is a complete pleasure.

 Melody Fuller is the founding director of the Second Annual Oakland Wine Festival, which starts on July 16, 2016, and the Oakland Wine and Food Society, and I wanted to talk with her about her organization as well as this very important festival that is organized locally for an international audience.
 Check her out in her own words.